Stragoth/Named-areas/README.md

 ### Missions

 Each area type has score for how "culturally similar" they are.
 Mountain ranges, oceans etc totally separate the people, while grasslands act as connectors.
-Your people will want to expand onto connected areas, and succeeding at that gives you bunch of amenities.
-This mechanic is eerily similar to the one presented in Rise and Fall era-specific missions, and as we learn more about how it works, I think it would be best to integrate this one with those Golden age mechanics of the new expansion.
+Your people will want to expand onto connected areas.
+Not doing so will reduce amenities in connected cities for both civs, but the civ with higher culture output gets reduced amount of negative amenities.
+Declaring a war, or having an alliance reduces the negative amenities from this mechanic by 75%.
+Having a declaration of friendship reduces negative amenities by 25%

+### Casus Belli

+With Feodalism unlocks new Casus Belli, "Declare War of Forward Settling", which reduces the cost of declaring war and taking over areas other civ controls, but has significantly higher cost for capturing cities.